openvinotoolkit/openvino/docs/dev/ci/github_actions/adding_tests.md

 ## Add Tests to the Already Existing Workflow

-### Add Tests to the Existing test suite
+### Add Tests to the Existing Test Suite

 If the new tests could be executed as a part of the already existing test suite, e.g., new OVC Python API tests, there is no need to change the workflows, the added tests would be executed automatically in the corresponding step.

 Review the [workflows](./../../../../.github/workflows) and their jobs to know which tests are already enabled.
 Additionally, review the component's tests and how they are executed.

-### Create a Step in the Job
+### Create a Step in a Job

-If there is no job in the workflows that has the needed test suite, a new step could be added to the job.
+If there is no step in the jobs that has the needed test suite, a new step could be added to the job.
 The steps are the commands that are executed one by one and united under one job.
 Refer to the [official GitHub Actions documentation](https://docs.github.com/en/actions/using-workflows/about-workflows) for more.